-Mental Monday - SELF-SABOTAGING & TRAUMA
+Mental Health - SELF-SABOTAGING & TRAUMA

 This week I want to make you aware of self-sabotaging which could be linked to psychological trauma and the feelings that are associated with it and the therapy which can help you.
 Sometimes we exhibit lots of behaviours or have lots of feelings we don’t why we feel or do these things.